-Lessons learned (1 pages)
+Lessons learned (1-2 pages)

-include any outcomes, such as changes in laws or regulations, design changes

-Conclusion (one paragraph).
+include any outcomes, such as changes in laws or regulations, design changes Conclusion (one paragraph).
+Draw together the themes - no new information.

 On the date listed on the class schedule you will make a presentation of your paper supported by a PPT, and lead student discussion of your topic for 30 minutes.
 ALL STUDENTS ARE EXPECTED TO PARTICIPATE IN THE DISCUSSION OF THE TOPIC.
-Your presentation is to be supported by 10+ PPT slides, which may include relevant photos, tables, or charts.
+Your presentation is to be supported by 10 or more PPT slides, which may include relevant photos, tables, or charts.